sbackus/antifa-witches/README.md

 Be a hateful bigoted fuck.
 Keep your hate a secret.
 Shroud it in nationalism and respectability.
 Always deny your fuckery.
-Use dog wistles and secret symbols to gather your supporters.
+Use dog whistles and secret symbols to gather your supporters.
-Project reasuring strength and unity.
+Project reassuring strength and unity.
 Express contempt for the weak.
 Appeal to traditionalism.
 Steal and distort the rhetoric of the left.